nikolakule/chromy-longestword/README.md

 2. Extensions
 3. Make sure "Developer mode" is ON (most common in upper right corner
 4. "Load unpacked"
-5. Navigate to folder and add it
+5. Navigate to folder where you saved files and add it

 ## Usage
 1. Click on extensions icon, find "Longest Word Finder"